 Consists of splitting a large problem into smaller problems and solving individually

-Q-value approach

-Benjamini-hochberg

-FDR-rate

-E-value

-Interpreted as the “corrected” p-value

-Information content

-in bits

-Stormo and Hertz’ interpretation

 Background distributions

 As described in the previous topic, to convert PPMs to PSSMs, the ratio between the likelihood of observing a given letter at a certain position of a matrix and the likelihood of observing a given letter in the background distribution is calculated.
 The resulting value is the likelihood-ratio, of which then the binary logarithm is computed to receive a log-likelihood ratio for every entry of the matrix.
 As the background distribution is essential in this calculation, it is necessary to spend some time on the subject.